JosephSun/cliffordfajardo.github.io/_posts/2015-10-3-introduction-to-gulp-for-beginners.markdown

 });
 {% endhighlight %}

 `gulp.src` points to the files we want to use.
-It uses `.pipe` for chaining it’s output into other plugins.
+It uses `.pipe` for connecting it’s output into other plugins.

-`gulp.dest` points to the output folder we want to write files to. `gulp.src` and `gulp.dest` used to simply copy files looks like:
+`gulp.dest` points to the destination folder we want to write files to.
+Here is a simple example of `gulp.src` and `gulp.dest` in action:

 {% highlight javascript %}
 gulp.task('copyJS', function() {
-  // copy any js files in source to our production folder gulp.src('source/*.js') .pipe(gulp.dest('production')); //< --- this is relative to our gulp file which is in the root.
+  // copy any js files in source to our production folder gulp.src('source/*.js') .pipe(gulp.dest('production')); //<--- this is relative to our gulp file which is in the root.
 });
 {% endhighlight %}